-Role of En-Route ATC: The Concept of Operations states that the FOC will communicate delays associated with TMIs to their pilots.
+- 4.77 Role of En-Route ATC: The Concept of Operations states that the FOC will communicate delays associated with ATFM measures to their pilots.
 If the pilot needs to absorb some delay in the air in order to be compliant, the pilot will request speed and altitude changes to ATC, and the controller will approve the request if possible.
-With this approach, en-route ATC will operate under the same procedures used currently.

-- 4.78 Increasing the involvement of en-route ATC is possible based on ANSP involvement, controller training, and the desire to be actively involved in supporting airborne adjustments.
+With this tactic, en-route ATC will operate under the same procedures used currently. - 4.78 Increasing the involvement of en-route ATC is possible based on ANSP involvement, controller training, and the desire to be actively involved in supporting airborne adjustments.
 For example, the en-route ATC could be aware of controlled flights' calculated times and actively direct flights to ensure compliance.
-This involvement increases the workload of en-route controllers, but increases the likelihood that flights are compliant with the ATFM assigned delays.
-Due to the required time to add this role and the large number of stakeholders impacted, this role is not considered for the current concept, but may be considered in the future. - 4.79 Additional TMIs: Current implementations of ATFM in the U.S. and in Europe have additional TMIs such as Ground Stops, Airspace Flow Programs, and Departure GDPs.
-Ground Stops were discussed during stakeholder sessions as a means to balance demand and capacity for capacity reducing events that are predicted with little to no lead time.
-During Ground Stops, certain flights are held at their departure airports for a specified amount of time.
-Ground Stops were not included in the initial concept of operations because they would be used less frequently than the TMI described in this document, but may be considered in the future.
+This involvement increases the workload of en-route controllers but increases the likelihood that flights are compliant with the ATFM assigned delays.
+Due to the required time to add this role and the large number of stakeholders impacted, this role is not considered for the current concept, but may be considered in the future.